yygrechka/insight-DE-project/README.md

 The Second metric I used was a comparison of how the found distance compared to a distribution of distances between random 10-minute series intervals.
 This is a crude measure of how good the LSH method is at finding an approximate nearest neighbor, but it is sufficient for a proof of concept.

+### LSH Idea

+The idea for this specific flavor of LSH comes from the paper "On Locality-sensitive Indexing in Generic Metric Spaces" (Novak 2010).
+The idea is as follows: a set of 10-minute intervals is chosen from the data set; these will be called pivot points.
+In my case this set was chosen randomly, but there are better ways to make this selection.
+Then for a given 10-minute series interval I compute the distance to each one of the pivot points and order these distances in increasing order.
+This will define a permutation of the pivot points; and we subsequently search our collection of permutations which we have found for each 10-minute series interval in our data set and find the closest match.

+### Cassandra Tables Schema to structure

+### Data Pipeline

+My pipeline uses Kafka to ingest data from www.truefx.com.
+This website provides both historical and real time foreign exchange bid/offer prices.